SwiftRex/SwiftRex/README.md

     <p>SwiftRex allows us to create small units-of-work that can be lifted to a global domain only when needed, so we can have Swift frameworks operating in a very specific domain, and covered with tests and Playgrounds/SwiftUI Previews to be used without having to launch the full app.
 Once this framework is ready, we just plug in our app, or even better, apps.
 Focusing on small domains will unlock better abstractions, and when this goes from middlewares (side-effect) to views, you have a powerful tool to define your building blocks.</p>
 </details>
 <details>
-    <summary>offers a proper state management</summary>
+    <summary>enforces single source of truth and proper state management</summary>
-    <p>A trustable truth that will never be inconsistent or out of sync among screens is possible with SwiftRex.
+    <p>A trustable single source of truth that will never be inconsistent or out of sync among screens is possible with SwiftRex.
 It can be scary to think all your state is in a single place, a single tree that holds everything.
 It can be scary to see how much state you need, once you gather everything in a single place.
 But worry not, this is nothing that you didn't have before, it was there already, in a ViewController, in a Presenter, in a flag used to control the result of a service, but because it was so spread you didn't see how big it was.
 And worse, this leads to duplication, because when you need the same information from two different places, it's easier to duplicate and hope that you'll keep them in sync properly.</p>
     <p>In fact, when you gather your whole app state in a unified tree, you start getting rid of lots of things you don't need any more and your final state will be smaller than the messy one.</p>
     <p>Writing the global state and the global action tree correctly can be challenging, but this is the app domain and reasoning about that is probably the most important task an engineer has to do.</p>
     <p>For more information <a href="docs/markdown/StateManagement.md">please check this link</a></p>